HIMSA provides Noah in two main versions. The version of Noah you use or plan to use will greatly impact this topic.

 Does the technology support TCP/IP connections?
 Yes

-Is Noah System a hosted, “cloud computing,” or software-as-a-service (SaaS) application?
+Is Noah a hosted, “cloud computing,” or software-as-a-service (SaaS) application?
 No

 Does the application require any external connectivity inbound or outbound?No